-- leads pupils towards becoming confident and positive contributors to their community and effective users of its services and facilities according to their maturity; - enables pupils to gain insights into the origins and practices of their own cultures (for example during heritage / international week) and into those of the wider community; - takes steps to ensure that the pupils appreciate racial and cultural diversity and avoid and resist racism; - ensures that pupils are able to understand and respond to risk, for example risks associated with extremism, new technology, substance misuse, knives and gangs, personal relationships and personal safety; - enables pupils to develop their self-knowledge, self-esteem and self-confidence; - encourages pupils to accept responsibility for their behaviour, show initiative and understand how they can contribute to community life; - provides pupils with a broad general knowledge of public institutions and services in England; - welcomes children of every background, belief, and story, ensuring that pupils develop an appreciation of and respect for their own and other cultures and faiths, fostering tolerance and harmony between different cultural and religious traditions. - 7.1.
-We also take such steps as are reasonably practicable to ensure that political issues are brought to the attention of pupils in an age-appropriate way: - while they are in attendance at the school; - while they are taking part in extra-curricular activities which are provided or organised by or on behalf of the school; or - in promotion at the school, including through the distribution of promotional material, of extracurricular activities taking place at the school or elsewhere; - being offered a balanced presentation of opposing views. - 7.2.
+- leads pupils towards becoming confident and positive contributors to their community and effective users of its services and facilities according to their maturity; - enables pupils to gain insights into the origins and practices of their own cultures (for example during heritage / international week) and into those of the wider community; - takes steps to ensure that the pupils appreciate racial and cultural diversity and avoid and resist racism; - ensures that pupils are able to understand and respond to risk, for example risks associated with extremism, new technology, substance misuse, knives and gangs, personal relationships and personal safety; - enables pupils to develop their self-knowledge, self-esteem and self-confidence; - encourages pupils to accept responsibility for their behaviour, show initiative and understand how they can contribute to community life; - provides pupils with a broad general knowledge of public institutions and services in England; - assists pupils to acquire an appreciation of and respect for their own and other cultures in a way that promotes tolerance and harmony between different cultural traditions. - 7.1.
+We also take such steps as are reasonably practicable to ensure that political issues are brought to the attention of pupils: - while they are in attendance at the school; - while they are taking part in extra-curricular activities which are provided or organised by or on behalf of the school; or - in promotion at the school, including through the distribution of promotional material, of extracurricular activities taking place at the school or elsewhere; - being offered a balanced presentation of opposing views. - 7.2.
 Therefore the understanding and knowledge expected of the pupils in our school as an outcome of our positive approach to SMSC includes: - An understanding of how citizens can influence decision-making through the democratic process; - An appreciation that living under the rule of law protects individual citizens and is essential for their well-being and safety; - An understanding that the freedom to hold other faiths and beliefs is protected in law; - An acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour; an understanding of the importance of identifying and combatting discrimination.